omerwe/S-PCGC/README.md

 A: Yes!
 Please read the section called "Creating an annot file" in the [S-LDSC wiki](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) for instructions.

 Q: Can I run just a basic analysis without functional annotations?<br>
-A: Sure!
+A: Yes.
 Just omit the --annot and --annot-chr flags, and S-LDSC will perform a simple analysis.

 Q: Is it safe to make the summary statistics files publicly available?<br>
 A: Absolutely!
 These summary statistics don't expose any individual-level data.
 You may see that some of the output files include individual ids, but this is only intended to help identify overlapping individuals.
 The only information included about these individuals is (a) the noise in the estimation of their kinship with themselves (which should be 1.0 in expectation), and (b) the noise multiplied by their phenotype value.
 These fields are required to obtain accurate heritability/rg estimates (please see the [PCGC-s paper](https://www.sciencedirect.com/science/article/pii/S0002929718301952) for details)

 Q: Should I include imputed SNPs in the summary statistics?<br>
 A: Not necessarily.
-S-PCGC first estimates annotation effects using only SNPs with summary statistics, and then estimates heritability and enrichment using all common SNPs that appear in the reference panel.
-The set of SNPs with summary statistics corresponds to the set of "regression SNPs" of S-LDSC.
+The set of SNPs with summary statistics should be a representative set of common SNPs, correspond to the "regression SNPs" of S-LDSC.
 We recommend using a set of reliable common SNPs that are either genotyped or well-imputed, such as HapMap3 SNPs.
 We also recommend excluding SNPs within the MHC (chromosome 6 28M-32M) from all analyses, as done by S-LDSC and other tools.

 Q: Can I use standard (publicly available) summary statistics instead of having to create my own summary statistics?<br>
 A: Unfortunately no. To obtain unbiased estimates, S-PCGC must uses specialized summary statistics.